TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/tutorials/quick-starts/go/quickstart.md

   - /plugins/get-started-selfmanaged/run
   - /plugins/get-started-selfmanaged/test
   - /plugins/get-started-plugins
-weight: 10
 ---

-This section takes you through the process of running and building the example Go plugin, included within Tyk's [getting started](https://github.com/TykTechnologies/custom-go-plugin) repository.
+This section takes you through the process of running and building a quickstart Go plugin, included within Tyk's [getting started](https://github.com/TykTechnologies/custom-go-plugin) repository.
 Go plugins are the recommended plugin type and suitable for most use cases.

 ## Expected outcome